w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 ...: Hard to find the places where the cross-window communication happens.
 Requires manual evaluating.
 Would be lovely to have a reporting feature that allows us to roll it out in reporting mode first so we can find the endpoints that break.

+...: Can't be safely tested without enforcing it.
+Will only discover breakage during rollout.
+Product team won't let you break them twice, so we need to be very careful.
+Report-only mode would be very helpful.

+...: Discussion:

+...: Which form of reporting can we support?
+Report-only?
+Report breakage?
+No reporting?

+...: [missing]

+**annevk**: The match is per-response.
+A->A -> B -> A it breaks.

+...: What to use instead of referecebased cross-window interaction?

+**annevk**: whatwg/html -> labels for cross-origin-opener-policy, cross-origin-embedder-policy

+**yhirano**: Reporting mode: is there any method for reporting when `window` is called?

+**annevk**: There's an issue discussion.
+Reporting is easy if we only report non-match.
+It's hard if we need to report on usage, because no one want to hook into the window proxy object.